A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Array Simulations

 This muon tagging ability directly translates into $\gamma$/hadron separation efficiency, given the relative abundance of muons in hadron-initiated showers.
 Using the number of detector units hit as a proxy for the shower's energy, we can subsequently distinguish $\gamma$-ray and hadron-initiated showers from the difference in the number of identified muons, as shown in Fig.~\ref{fig:gamma_hadron_sep} for vertical 2\,TeV $\gamma$-ray and 5\,TeV proton induced showers.
 The proton shower energy is chosen such the the average number of WCD hits is very similar for the two sets of events.
 To reduce misidentification due to punch-through of electromagnetic particles from the upper to lower chamber close to the shower core, we exclude WCDs within 20\,m from the core.

-From the known core distance and air shower direction, we generate templates of charge in the upper and lower chambers in an array of entirely white double-layered WCDs (3.8\,m diameter and 2.5\,m upper chamber depth and 0.7\,m lower chamber depth) for vertical 5\,TeV proton-induced air showers.
+From the known core distance and air shower direction, we generate templates of charge in the upper and lower chambers in an array of entirely white double-layered WCDs (3.8\,m diameter and 2.5\,m upper chamber depth and 0.7\,m lower chamber depth \footnote{As we aim to optimise the upper chamber depth first, the lower chamber is left at a depth of 0.7 m and later optimised to 0.5 m with careful positioning of the lower PMT as discussed in \ref{sec:LowerPMT:appendix} }) for vertical 5\,TeV proton-induced air showers.

-After tagging different particle species for 2\,TeV $\gamma$-ray and 5\,TeV proton induced showers, we find a $\gamma$/hadron separation efficiency varying the upper chamber depth.
+After tagging different particle species for 2\,TeV $\gamma$-ray and 5\,TeV proton induced showers, we find a $\gamma$/hadron separation efficiency while varying the upper chamber depth.
 The signal-to-noise-ratio (SNR) is $\epsilon_{\gamma}/ \sqrt{\epsilon_{\text{proton}}}$, where $\epsilon$ is efficiency.
-Above an upper chamber depth of 2.5\,m, the SNR plateaus for air showers at 0$^{\circ}$ zenith angle.
+For upper chamber depths greater than 2.5\,m, the SNR plateaus for air showers at 0$^{\circ}$ zenith angle.
 Inclined showers are also expected to plateau, but as individual secondary particles from inclined showers can penetrate through the sides and multiple tanks, there is a decrease in overall SNR.
 Including the neighbouring tanks would mitigate the decrease in SNR for such inclined showers.
 Increasing detector unit radii or increasing the fill factor could also be beneficial for shielding from side-penetrating particles; one could also consider filling up the space between tanks with ground material as absorber.
 However, a complete study of inclined showers is beyond the scope of this paper.

-Attempting to account for the cost scalings for tanks with depth, volume of water, and the fixed cost of photosensors, we find that for vertical showers the SNR-to-cost ratio peaks at $\sim$2.5\,m, and this depth is relatively insensitive to the cost assumptions made (see Fig.~\ref{fig:ghsepefficiencycost}).
+We calculate the SNR-to-cost ratio by attempting to account for the cost scalings for tanks with depth, volume of water, and the fixed cost of photosensors.
+We find that for vertical showers the SNR-to-cost ratio peaks at $\sim$2.5\,m, and this depth is relatively insensitive to the cost assumptions made (see Fig.~\ref{fig:ghsepefficiencycost}).
 Based on these findings, the upper chamber depth of 2.5\,m has been used in the comparisons of Section \ref{sec:upper} and while investigating different chamber materials.